 Thousands of referencing styles (output styles) are available in EndNote.
 You can add more referencing styles in addition to the popular styles that are included by default in EndNote.
 Referencing styles can be downloaded from the EndNote - Output Styles page.
 Any referencing styles downloaded from this page must be saved into your EndNote Styles folder on your computer:

-The Deakin modified styles are customised styles for Deakin students and staff outlined in Deakin guide to referencing, produced by Student Life's Language and Learning Advisers and Research Librarians.
+Deakin modified styles are customised styles for Deakin students and staff outlined in Deakin guide to referencing, produced by Student Services Language and Learning Advisers and Scholarly Services Librarians.

-The deakinu-harvard-2013 style and deakin-vancover-2013 style are included in the EndNote X8/X9 installation package available from ITS Software Library and is available in all ITS computer labs.
-Some other styles do not come as part of the installation for the EndNote X8/X9 program.
+The Australian_Harvard_2021 style is included in the EndNote20 installation package available from ITS Software Library and is available in all ITS computer labs.
+Some other styles do not come as part of the installation for the EndNote20 program.

 If the style you want does not included as part of the installation please follow the steps below: